Microlensing effect of charged spherically symmetric wormhole: III. Lensing effect

 To be more precise, the difference in our case is from the dependence on impact parameter $b$.
 In light of figure \ref{lensing}, one can approximately obtain $b = D_l \theta$ (making use of $\sin(\theta)\approx \theta$ as $\theta\ll 1$), in which we have used the $\theta\approx \beta$ since the image of light will be quite near to the source $S$.
 After making these approximations, our lensing equations become

 with

-This equation is our key result for forming images.
+Thus, this equation relates the massive paremeter $h_M$ and charge parameter $h_Q$.
 The classification of real solutions corresponds to the various images of the light source $S$, which means that the number of real solutions of eq. \eqref{main lens eq} corresponds to the number of images of $S$ after the $W$ (wormhole) bends the light.
 Its complete solution are written in Appendix VII.

 Then, we will briefly analyze the solutions for Eq. \eqref{main lens eq}.
 In Cases 1 and 2 of Appendix VII, there is only one real solution of Eq. \eqref{main lens eq}.
 Especially for Case $1$, $\theta_E=\frac{1}{3}\beta$ means that three images merges at the Einstein angular radius.
 One can find a detailed forming image in Ref. \cite{Safonova:2001vz}.
 As for Case $2$, it shows the image will be formed in a different place compared with Case $1$.
 These two cases all belong to $\Delta>0$ (whose definition can be found in Eq. \eqref{delta}).
 Secondly, as $\Delta=0$, one can find that there are two solutions of \eqref{main lens eq}, which leads to two images one is located inside the radius and the other one is outside the radius.
 The most striking feature is that there will be three images that is belonging to case 4 in Appendix VII.
 Then, we will particularly focus on this case for exploring its magnification.